vladoshub/xr-tracker/devices/leap_motion_uvc_nrf54l15/README.md

 Follow the instructions in that repository to flash and verify the controller (You will need Windows once to set it up.).

-After conversion, the Leap Motion should be exposed to the operating system as a standard UVC camera.
+After conversion, the Leap Motion should be exposed to the operating system as a standard UVC camera and the Ultraleap software will no longer be required.

 > **Important:** flashing firmware always carries some risk.
 Make sure you are using a supported Leap Motion Controller v1 and carefully follow the `leapuvc` instructions.